A close up of groom and bride holding hands with champagne on their wedding day

 2. CONSIDER HIRING A WEDDING PLANNER

-From our couples’ experience, hiring a skilled wedding planner can elevate your wedding day enormously — they’ll take on many of the logistics on their wedding planner checklist, leaving you to focus on fun wedding planning activities, like wine and menu tasting.
-A wedding planner will become your right-hand person, managing everything from venue selection to budget tracking and logistical details.
 If your funds don’t quite go that far, consider hiring a wedding coordinator to ensure a stress-free big day.
-A wedding planner will unusually handle everything leading up to and including the wedding day, like finding the venue, finalising the overall theme, sourcing furniture, organising travel, liaising with vendors and so on, while a wedding coordinator will purely handle logistics on the wedding day itself and potentially the day before and/or after.
+A wedding planner will unusually handle everything leading up to and including the wedding day, like finding the venue, finalising the overall theme, sourcing furniture, organising travel, liaising with vendors and so on, while a wedding coordinator will purely handle logistics on the wedding day itself and potentially the day before and/or after depending on what you agree.

 3. FINALISE YOUR WEDDING BUDGET